Headset/azure_function_automation/README.md

-# azure_function_automation
+## Azure_Function_Automation
-This repository is home to any scripts that we want to run on a schedule
+This repository is home to any scripts that we want to run on a remote and reoccuring basis using Azure Functions

+## Deploying a new script to Azure